aws-solutions-library-samples/guidance-for-cell-based-architecture-for-amazon-eks/README.md

 2. Verify the existing nodes are deployed to their respective AZs

+**Note**: kgn is command alias to `kubernetes get nodes`

 ```bash
 kgn --context ${CELL_1}
 kgn --context ${CELL_2}
 kgn --context ${CELL_3}
 ```

-3. Verify that the AWS Load Balancer Controller is running in each cluster:
+1. Verify that the AWS Load Balancer Controller is running in each cluster:

 ```bash
 for CELL in $CELL_1 $CELL_2 $CELL_3; do